Symbolic Interactionism Theory

 He also emphasized importance of studying these processes through qualitative methods (like observation) to truly understand people’s definitions of situations.

-Because Blumer established the framework and promoted it in his writings (especially his book Symbolic Interactionism: Perspective and Method, 1969), he is often known as the founder of the symbolic interactionist school in sociology.
+Blumer established the framework and promoted it in his writings, especially his book Symbolic Interactionism: Perspective and Method (1969).

 Erving Goffman (1922–1982)